Giacomo Puccini: La fanciulla del West

-Puccini completed La fanciulla del West, based on a play by David Belasco, in 1910.
-This was commissioned by, and first performed at, the Metropolitan Opera in New York on 10 December 1910 with Met stars Enrico Caruso and Emmy Destinn for whom Puccini created the leading roles of Dick Johnson and Minnie.
+Puccini completed La fanciulla del West ("The Damsel of the West"), based on a play by David Belasco, in 1910.
+This was commissioned by, and first performed at, the Metropolitan Opera in New York on 10 December 1910 with Met stars Enrico Caruso and Emmy Destinn, for whom Puccini created the leading roles of Dick Johnson and Minnie.
 Toscanini, then the musical director of the Met, conducted.
 This was the first world premiere of an opera at the Met.
 The premiere was a great success.
 However, the compositional style employed in the opera, with few stand-alone arias, was criticized at the time.
 Some contemporaries also criticized the opera for failing to achieve an "American" tone.
 However, the opera has been acclaimed for its incorporation of advanced harmonic language and rhythmic complexity into the Italian operatic form.
 In addition, one aria from the opera, Ch'ella mi creda, has become a staple of compilation albums by operatic tenors.
 It is said that during World War I, Italian soldiers sang this aria to maintain their spirits.
-The 2008 Italian film, Puccini e la fanciulla (Puccini and the Girl), is based on the period of his life when he was composing the opera.
+The 2008 Italian film Puccini e la fanciulla (Puccini and the Girl), is based on the period of his life when he was composing the opera.

 La rondine

-Puccini completed the score of La rondine, to a libretto by Giuseppe Adami in 1916 after two years of work, and it was premiered at the Grand Théâtre de Monte Carlo on 27 March 1917.
+Puccini completed the score of La rondine ("The Swallow") to a libretto by Giuseppe Adami in 1916 after two years of work, and it was premiered at the Grand Théâtre de Monte Carlo on 27 March 1917.
 The opera had been originally commissioned by Vienna's Carltheater; however, the outbreak of World War I prevented the premiere from being given there.
 Moreover, the firm of Ricordi had declined the score of the opera – Giulio Ricordi's son Tito was then in charge and he described the opera as "bad Lehár".
 It was taken up by their rival, Lorenzo Sonzogno, who arranged the first performance in neutral Monaco.
 The composer continued to work at revising this, the least known of his mature operas, until his death.

 La rondine was initially conceived as an operetta, but Puccini eliminated spoken dialogue, rendering the work closer in form to an opera.
-A modern reviewer described La rondine as "a continuous fabric of lilting waltz tunes, catchy pop-styled melodies, and nostalgic love music," while characterizing the plot as recycling characters and incidents from works like 'La traviata' and 'Die Fledermaus'.
+A modern reviewer described La rondine as "a continuous fabric of lilting waltz tunes, catchy pop-styled melodies, and nostalgic love music," while characterizing the plot as recycling characters and incidents from works like La traviata and Die Fledermaus.

 Il trittico: Il tabarro, Suor Angelica, and Gianni Schicchi

-In 1918, Il trittico premiered in New York.
-This work is composed of three one-act operas, each concerning the concealment of a death: a horrific episode (Il tabarro) in the style of the Parisian Grand Guignol, a sentimental tragedy (Suor Angelica), and a comedy (Gianni Schicchi).
+In 1918, Il trittico ("The Triptych") premiered in New York.
+This work is composed of three one-act operas, each concerning the concealment of a death: a horrific episode (Il tabarro; "The Cloak") in the style of the Parisian Grand Guignol, a sentimental tragedy (Suor Angelica; "Sister Angelica"), and a comedy (Gianni Schicchi).